nabingiri/nabingiri.github.io/README.md

    - Choose "main" branch and "/ (root)" folder
    - Save settings

-3. **Custom Domain**:
-   - The CNAME file configures the site for `nabingiri.io`
-   - Ensure DNS is properly configured to point to GitHub Pages
-   - GitHub will automatically handle SSL certificates

 ## Based on:

 - **HTML5**: Semantic markup for accessibility and SEO